Japan–Russia border: Territorial disputes

 Japan claims the southern group of the Kuril Islands (viz.
 Iturup, Shikotan, Kunashir and Habomai), which were occupied by the Soviet Union in 1945 and incorporated into its Sakhalin Oblast.
 Russia treats the islands as an integral part of the country.

 Sakhalin-Hokkaido tunnel

 The map of the tunnel/bridge when it's complete, according to the proposal.

 The Sakhalin-Hokkaido tunnel, or possibly a bridge, is a proposed 45 km (28 miles) connection to Russia's Sakhalin island and Japan's Hokkaido island.
-When the project is complete, it will span across the Soya strait and become the longest bridge in the world if it becomes a bridge.
-There, people can go to the other side by a railway or by a road.
+When the project is complete, it will span the Soya strait; if a bridge is constructed it will be the longest bridge in the world, enabling people to travel between island by either railway or a road.

 Checkpoints

 There are no border crossing points on the Russian-Japanese border, as it is a purely maritime boundary.

 During the existence of the land border in Sakhalin (1905–1945), it was crossed by one road.

 However, when the Sakhalin-Hokkaido tunnel is complete, there will be checkpoints at the tunnel.